qingyuhe/qingyuhe.github.io/README.md

 Do I even need some of the JS scripts I added at the bottom?
 No emails are being sent.
 Why?
 Switch smtp from elastic to gmail??
 See what changes to make.
+Do all pages need the same JS script footers?
+UGH

 <!-- 1.
 Update my real CV -->
 <!-- 2.
 Update Resume page according to real CV -->